rfifarek/classVM/README.md

 ============

-To build the VM yourself, recommend the following specs:
+To build the VM yourself, we recommend the following minimum specs:
 - XUbuntu 64-bit 20.04 LTS (20.04.3 as of today), get the ISO from https://xubuntu.org/download
 - Legacy BIOS
 - 2 vCPUs